Victoria North, Manchester: In development

 Manchester-based developer Renaker submitted a proposal for 977 homes in the New Cross neighbourhood, located south of Victoria North.
 The scheme includes a 31-storey tower and several smaller buildings.

 MCR Property Group proposed a 1,200-home development on a 6.6 acres site previously occupied by the Rochdale Road Gasworks.
 The scheme was approved by Manchester City Council in 2021.

 FEC has outlined its next steps, including the 322-home Kingfisher building and the 189-home Falcon, both situated adjacent to the company's completed Victoria Riverside development.

 Transport and infrastructure

 Victoria North will be connected by a new Metrolink tram stop at Sandhills.

 Alongside housing, new schools and medical facilities are being developed through a joint venture between Manchester City Council and FEC.

+Parks

 The masterplan also includes 99 acres of parkland, particularly concentrated around Irk Valley and Sandhills Park.